What is Financial Planning?

 Why do I need financial planning?

 Financial planning is important for many reasons.
 This process assesses your overall financial health and maps out the path to reach your financial goals.
-Your goals are unique but we typically see clients wanting to achieve retirement, becoming debt-free, starting a business, buying a second home, saving for college, etc. The best way to achieve any goal is to have a plan.
+Your goals are unique but we typically see clients wanting to achieve goals like retirement, becoming debt-free, starting a business, buying a second home, saving for college, etc. The best way to achieve any goal is to have a plan.
 This plan can change over time but ultimately, financial planning gives you the direction to go in and the steps to take to get there.

 How much does financial planning cost?